COVID-19 UPDATES

 About Me

 Tēnā tātou!
 Ko Anika Molloy tōku ingoa.
 Nō Ingarangi, Aerani, Kōtirana me Hōrana ōku tipuna, arā, he tangata Tiriti ahau.
-I am incredibly excited to join the whānau of Kahurangi School as a first year kaiako.
+This is my second year teaching at the wonderful Kahurangi School, and I love it!
 Prior to studying teaching I had the privilege of completing a degree in te reo Māori, New Zealand Sign Language and Education.
 I am an enthusiastic person with a passion for building meaningful relationships (whānaungatanga).
 I believe our tamariki are the greatest taonga (gift) to our society, and desire to create inclusive, nurturing, and empowering learning environments where each child can thrive in their identity and strengths.
-This looks like celebrating the beautifully diverse cultures, languages, and lived experiences that we all bring to our classroom.
 When I am not at school, I love tramping, climbing, gardening, being creative, volunteering at The Free Store, and spending time with whānau and friends.
-I look forward to getting to know this wonderful community!

 E: anika@kahurangi.school.nz